petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations/mastering-the-sales-foundation-deck.md

 - Partner
 ---

-# How to master the Sales Foundation deck
+# How to Master the Sales Foundation Deck

 **At a Glance**